erwinqyf/DB-for-RAG/README.md

 - For PDFs, using MinerU is a good way for text extraction
 - Those extracted text may not be good for parent-child chunking, so general chunking still works
 - In general chunking method, it's better to increase the overlapping size
+- WARNING!
+This method only works when the file is small, otherwise the SML will defintely, out of no doubt, hallucinate and generate nonsense!